 Figure 7.
-Correlations between narrative understanding similarity and similarity in face recognition.
-Similarity in narrative correlated with similarity of In Show faces (immediate: r=.18, delayed: r=.24) and Out of Show faces (immediate: r=.04, delayed: r=.19) that were recognised.
+Correlations between the overlap in narrative understanding and overlap in face recognition across all combinations of participants.
+Overlap in narrative correlated with overlap in the recognition of In Show faces (immediate: r=.17, delayed: r=.21) and Out of Show faces (immediate: r=.04, delayed: r=.18).
 The correlations at the delayed timepoint were significantly greater than the immediate timepoint.
 Regression lines are shown in pink.
+Points denote an individual pairing of participants.

 Discussion